How elasticity affects bubble pinch-off: Bubble pinch-off in Oldroyd-B fluid

 \subsubsection{Elastic stress}

 We will now show why elasticity (in the dilute, Oldroyd-B limit) has little effect on bubble pinch-off, in contrast to the pinch-off of viscoelastic drops.
 We note that the bubble neck is very slender close to pinch-off, which justifies a slender analysis of the problem.
 This is in line with the quasi-two dimensional approach for bubble break-up in Newtonian fluids \cite{Gordillo.etal2005,Eggers.etal2007}.
 Accordingly, we consider the collapse of cylindrical cavity for which we can analytically compute the elastic stress.
+In what follows we will thus employ a two-dimensional approach, where any flow in the axial direction is neglected.
+The validity of this limitation will be tested, and confirmed, by comparing the 2D-model to the 3D numerical simulations that do take the axial flow into account.
+A further indication that axial flows are comparatively weak is obtained from \cref{app:flow} showing the motion of a small bubble that serves as a tracer particle.

 We adopt a Lagrangian approach using the initial condition as a reference configuration, with radial coordinate \(R\).
 The initial cavity radius corresponds to \(R=h_0\).
 During the collapse, material points move to a current radial coordinate \(r\), according to a mapping \(r(R,t)\).
 The position of the cavity radius is given by \(r=h(t)\).
 Assuming a cylindrical symmetry, the mapping is dictated by mass conservation and takes the following form \cite{Green.Zerna1992,Carroll1987},

 We now make use of the fact that without stress relaxation (\(\lambda=\infty\)), the conformation tensor \(\mathbf A\) follows the kinematics of the Finger tensor \cite{Snoeijer.etal2020}.
 Hence, the conformation tensor becomes